The Virgin river flowing through the Zion Narrows

 the season starts in late May or early June, whereas in a high water year it might be July

 before the snowmelt subsides.
-The video below shows what the hike is like when the flow rate is
+The video shows what the hike is like when the flow rate is

 about 90 cubic feet per second.
 Also remember that although the